 This example uses one FAP-S423E unit with airtime fairness enabled on the 5 GHz radio band.

 config wireless-controller wtp-profile edit "S423E_atf" config platform set type S423E end config radio-1 set mode disabled end config radio-2 set band 802.11ac set airtime-fairness enable set vap-all disable set vaps "atf_br1" "atf_br2" set channel "149" end set ext-info-enable enable next end config wireless-controller wtp edit "PS423E3X16000029" set admin enable set wtp-profile "S423E_atf" config radio-2 end next end

 PS423E3X16000029 # cw_diag -c atf Airtime Fairness Info: interface ssid configured-atf applied-atf Radio 0 ATF disabled Radio 1 ATF enabled wlan10 atf_ssid1 80 80 wlan11 atf_ssid2 20 20 PS423E3X16000029 # wlanconfig wlan10 showatfinfo SHOW RADIO ATF TABLE WLAN:SSID/Client(MAC Address) Air time(%) Config ATF(%%) Assoc wlan10:atf_ssid1 80.0 80.0 wlan11:atf_ssid2 20.0 20.0 ------:Unallocated Airtime 0.0

-Using WaveDynamix to create two same clients connected with two SSIDs, downlink traffic is passed from Ethernet to the wireless client with the same bit rate.
+When two similar clients connect with two SSIDs, downlink traffic is passed from Ethernet to the wireless client with the same bit rate.

 This example shows that